Kappeh/illegal_crime_mc/README.md

     cp path/to/world fabric/data/world
     ```

-5. **Adjust permissions (recommended)**: Run the following commands in the root of the repository, replacing `UID` and `GID` with the corresponding values from your `.env` file:
+5. **Adjust permissions (recommended)**: Run the following commands in the root of the repository, replacing `PUID` and `PGID` with the corresponding values from your `.env` file:

     ```
-    sudo chown -R UID:GID .
+    sudo chown -R PUID:PGID .
     sudo chmod -R 770 .
     ```